Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Ezequiel Tovar hit the field against Mookie Betts and the Los Angeles Dodgers on Wednesday, in the second game of a three-game series at Coors Field.
+Mookie Betts and Ryan McMahon will be among the star attractions when the Los Angeles Dodgers face the Colorado Rockies on Thursday at 8:40 PM ET, at Coors Field.

-The Rockies are +170 moneyline underdogs in this matchup with the favorite Dodgers (-210).
-Los Angeles is favored on the run line (-2.5 with +100 odds).
-The total is 12.5 runs for the matchup (with -110 odds to hit the over and -110 odds on the under).
+Bookmakers list the Dodgers as -210 moneyline favorites, while giving the underdog Rockies +170 moneyline odds.
+Los Angeles is the run-line favorite (-2.5).
+The over/under is 12 runs for this matchup (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.